Overview info@allpeople.com.hk April 21, 2024

 Leadership

-IHSS (Institute for Hong Kong Studies) is currently led by Professor Zhiwu Chen, who holds the position of Chair and the Cheng Yu-Tung Professor in Economics.
+IHSS (Hong Kong Institute for the Humanities and Social Sciences) is currently led by Professor Zhiwu Chen, who holds the position of Chair and Cheng Yu-Tung Professor in Finance.
 He has been serving in this role since July 2022.
 In addition to his leadership at IHSS, Professor Chen is also the Director of the Centre for Quantitative History at HKU Business School, where he oversees research initiatives that utilize quantitative methods to explore historical and economic developments.

 The research project teams within IHSS are composed of distinguished scholars and dedicated researchers, each bringing expertise in their respective fields.
 These research clusters are organized to focus on specific areas of interest, allowing for in-depth investigation and collaboration across disciplines.